Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 ### Colour-Scheme

-The main color schemes for the website are black (#000000) back ground.
+The main color schemes for the website are black ( #000000 ) ground.
 White font (#FFF) and the gold (#8f773c9e) was added to borders, button text and hover affects to add a hint of color to the website.

 ### Typography